 Mars, the God of War, Witnessing Fame's Proclamation of the Birth of the United States

-Fine example of Beaurain's important map of The 13 Colonies and the contiguous part of French Louisiana and Florida, one of the earliest maps published in Europe to focus on the American Revolution and an important early bit of pro-American French propaganda.
+Historically interesting example of Beaurain's important map of The 13 Colonies and the contiguous part of French Louisiana and Florida, one of the earliest maps published in Europe to focus on the American Revolution and an important early bit of pro-American French propaganda.

 The Chevalier de Beaurain was Royal Geographer to Louis XVI.
 At the time, France was secretly aiding the colonies and the map was intended as a propaganda document to prepare the public for the moment when France decided to formally enter the war on the American side.
 That moment came in early 1778, shortly after the British defeat at Saratoga.